-- Project Governance An Executive sign-off committee to oversee project justification and execution. - Audit Committee Chaired by an independent Non-Executive Director, the Vanquis Bank Audit Committee is separate from the group Audit Committee. - Risk Committee Responsible for the management and reporting of risk within Vanquis Bank and for updating the divisional risk register on at least a quarterly basis.
-Chaired by an independent Non-Executive Director. - Risk management function Supports the Risk Committee in the identification and management of risks. - Credit Committee Implements credit policy and monitors credit performance within Vanguis Bank. - Risk identification and controls self assessment framework Ongoing self assessment of control effectiveness against identified risks facing each business area within Vanquis Bank. - TCF Committee Responsible for embedding Treating Customers Fairly within Vanquis Bank. - Compliance function Responsible for assessing compliance with laws and regulations within Vanquis Bank. - In-house reviews A specific Vanquis Bank internal audit function which supplements the work of group internal audit. - Early warning bulletin A pre-determined process to escalate potential business issues throughout Vanquis Bank.
+- Project Governance An Executive sign-off committee to oversee project justification and execution. - Audit Committee Chaired by an independent Non-Executive Director, the Vanquis Bank Audit Committee is separate from the group Audit Committee. - Risk Committee Reports to the Vanquis Bank Board and into the Group RAG and is responsible for the management and reporting of risk within Vanquis Bank and for updating the divisional risk register on at least a quarterly basis.
+Chaired by an independent Non-Executive Director. - Treasury Committee Responsible for the day-to-day monitoring of liquidity and capital within Vanquis Bank. - Risk management function Supports the Risk Committee in the identification and management of risks. - Credit Committee Implements credit policy and monitors credit performance. - Risk identification and controls self assessment framework Ongoing self assessment of control effectiveness against identified risks facing each business area within Vanquis Bank. - TCF Committee Responsible for embedding TCF within Vanquis Bank. - Compliance function Responsible for assessing compliance with laws and regulations within Vanquis Bank. - In-house reviews A specific Vanquis Bank internal audit function which supplements the work of group internal audit. - Early warning bulletin A pre-determined process to escalate potential business issues throughout Vanquis Bank.